geminiwen/gm-mkdroid/README.md

-# An WYSIWYG MarkdownEditor on Android
+# A WYSIWYG MarkdownEditor on Android

 Thanks to [MarkdownSyntaxEditor](https://github.com/azu/MarkdownSyntaxEditor)